-Clubs,” otherwise known as the “FJMC Seaboard Region” or “Seaboard Region.”
+Clubs,” otherwise known as the FJMC Seaboard Region” or “Seaboard Region.”
 It is a non-profit organization affiliated

 ARTICLE II – PURPOSES

-The purpose of the FJMC Seaboard Region is to affiliate those Men’s Clubs or
+purpose of the FJMC Seaboard Region is to affiliate those Men’s Clubs or

 Brotherhoods in the Regional Territory, as defined in Article IV, which meet

 the membership requirements as set forth in Article III, and to provide

 supportive services and programs to those Men’s Clubs or Brotherhoods that are

-members of the Seaboard Region and affiliated
+members of the Seaboard Region and affiliated with the Federation of Jewish

-The Seaboard Region shall also:
+Seaboard Region shall also:

 the policies, programs, and objectives of the FJMC on the regional and club